vinsworldcom/nppQuickText/README.txt

       - In N++ <7.6, directly in the plugins/ folder
       - In N++ >=7.6, in a directory called QuickText in the plugins/ folder (plugins/QuickText/)

     NOTE:  The original version put config files in weird places and with no updated since the Notepad++ 7.6 new plugins architecture, it's gotten worse.
 This version corrects this.
 You'll need to put the following files in their respective directory locations:

            QuickText.conf.ini = NPP_INSTALL_DIR/plugins/Config
            QuickText.ini      = NPP_INSTALL_DIR/plugins/QuickText

 USAGE

     Use the key shortcut to use QuickText tags from within the current Notepad++ document.

+    If the Tag insertion hotkey is used and there is no text before it or no valid expansion for the text before it, the Tag insertion hotkey character is inserted.
+For example, using "Ctrl+Enter" as the key with no valid expansion just inserts a newline (as if Enter key press).

+    NOTE:  Tab can now be used again, Ctrl+Enter still default.
+If Tab is used and no valid tag is found as described above, we check to see if N++ is using Tab-to-Space conversion and if so, insert the appropriate number of spaces instead of inserting the Tab.

 CUSTOMIZATION

     To make you're own tags:
+        - Tags file (QuickText.ini) *MUST* use "Windows (CR LF)" line endings.
         - First make sure the tag's Language Section already exists.
 This is done by creating a new section with the code corresponding to the Language.
-        (See LANGUAGE CODES).
+See LANGUAGE CODES.
         - Then, for the key of the tag, use only lower/upper case and numbers.
         - Special chars:
             - $ hotspots